 \subsection{Corrections to the halo mass function}

-When dark energy clusters, also the halo mass function is modified.
-To take into accounts these modifications, we follow the work by \cite{Creminelli2010}.
+When dark energy clusters, the halo mass function is also modified.
+To take into account these modifications, we follow the work of \cite{Creminelli2010}.
 According to the authors, one can scale the halo mass function calculated for a smooth model with the Sheth-Tormen \cite{Sheth2001} formulation with the halo mass function calculated with the Press-Schechter \cite{Press1974} formalism.

 The halo mass function for smooth models is thus \cite{Creminelli2010}